browserstack/junit-appium-app-browserstack/README.md

 ### **Use Local testing for apps that access resources hosted in development or testing environments :**

+- If you do not have an local .apk file and looking to simply try local for  App Automate, [you can download our sample local app and upload](https://www.browserstack.com/app-automate/sample-apps/android/LocalSample.apk) to the BrowserStack servers using the same app upload API.

 - Junit4
    - Switch to `run-local-test` directory under [Android examples](android/junit4-examples/) or [iOS examples](ios/junit4-examples/)
    - Then run